CiscoDevNet/catalystwan/CONTRIBUTING.md

     pre-commit install
     ```
 ### Environment Variables
-- `catalystwan_DEVEL` when set: loggers will be configured according to `./logging.conf` and `urllib3.exceptions.InsecureRequestWarning` will be suppressed
+- `VMNGCLIENT_DEVEL` when set: loggers will be configured according to `./logging.conf` and `urllib3.exceptions.InsecureRequestWarning` will be suppressed

 ## Code guidelines